ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 ------
  My Digtial Rain Project
 ------
-As part of my fourth year C++ module we were tasked with creating a unique Digtial Rain Project
+As part of my fourth year C++ module we were tasked with creating a unique Digtial Rain Project.
+The project was developed with a focus on using Object-Oriented Programming (OOP) principles and modern C++ features, ensuring that the code is modular, reusable, and easily maintainable.

 ## *Introduction*
 When brainstorming project ideas, we were shown examples from past years for inspiration.
 This is where I discovered the concept for my first main component: colors.
 I knew I wanted a bright, random color display, which kickstarted my search for a way to bring this vision to life.
 I wanted something unique, something I hadn’t encountered during my research.
 Eventually, I settled on the idea of using downward slashes (|), which I felt would create a realistic, fast-paced downpour—something common in Ireland.